 Income-eligible homeowners with a COVID hardship may receive assistance with their mortgage payments.
-Do not make mortgage payments in advance but instead pay them when they come due.
-For example, if a payment is due October 1, the date on the check must be October 1 or later.
 It is not necessary for the homeowner to be delinquent on payments to receive assistance, nor is it necessary to require homeowners to apply for payment forbearance.
 However, a homeowner in forbearance may receive mortgage assistance without terminating or disrupting the forbearance period.